City-of-Helsinki/react-helsinki-headless-cms/README.md

 ### Known issues

 - Jest has difficulties loading this library.
 When this library is required in a test file, it's possible that some imports are cjs and some are esm.
 These two variants do not share a react context which can result in `useConfig` calls that return an empty config object even though `<ConfigProvider>` is declared correctly.
 I.e. `<ConfigProvider>` sets values for `context1` and `useConfig` reads `context2`.
+- `yarn generate:graphql` does not work with Node.js v16 or greater